Saxon Sydney-Turner

-Saxon Arnoll Sydney-Turner (28 October 1880 - 4 November 1962) was a member of the Bloomsbury Group who worked as a British civil servant throughout his life.
+Saxon Arnoll Sydney-Turner (28 October 1880 – 4 November 1962) was a member of the Bloomsbury Group who worked as a British civil servant throughout his life.

 Early life

 Sydney-Turner was the son of a Gloucester surgeon who moved to Brighton in 1893.
 He attended Westminster School and then read classics at Trinity College, Cambridge where he was a contemporary of Leonard Woolf, Thoby Stephen and Clive Bell.
-He was very well read and fiercely intellectual.
+He was very well-read and fiercely intellectual.
 Lytton Strachey wrote of him: When I first knew him he was a wild and unrestrained freshman who wrote poems, never went to bed, and declaimed Swinburne and Sir Thomas Browne till four o’clock in the morning in the Great Court at Trinity.
 He is now... quite pale and inanimate, hardly more than an incompletely galvanized dead body.
 Leonard Woolf wrote of the older Sydney-Turner, "He looks sometimes like a little schoolboy whom life has bullied into unconsciousness."

 Although he did not socialise easily, he was elected a member of the Cambridge Apostles where he spoke very little at meetings.
 He had wide intellectual and aesthetic interests: poetry, painting, puzzles and music (particularly Wagnerian opera).

 Work

 Having obtained a double first, he did well enough in the Civil Service examinations to become a civil servant in the Inland Revenue from which he was later promoted to Treasury following this career throughout his life.
-He was a clerk in the Estate Duty Office 1904-1912 and was in the Treasury from 1913.
+He was a clerk in the Estate Duty Office from 1904-1912 and was in the Treasury from 1913.